Merkoba/Meltdown/arguments.md

 ### scroll-lines

-How many lines to scroll the text
+How many lines to scroll the display

 Default: 1